wengandrew/fast-formation/urop/meeting_notes.md

 ## 11/8/2021

-Today, we will discuss work assignment for the rest of the semester ending on Dec 10th.
+Today, we will discuss work assignment for the rest of the semester.

-By the end of the semester, you will produce two products:
+By the end of the semester, you will deliver two products:

-1. A report in the style of a Journal paper
+1. A report in the style of a journal paper
-2. The accompanying code that you wrote
+2. The accompanying code that you wrote (`.py` files, `.ipynb` files)

 You will submit the work in the form of a Pull Request on Github.
 Details of the submission will be covered in a future week.